Buscot Old Parsonage

-The Old Parsonage is on the A417 about 2 miles east of Lechlade and 4 miles from Faringdon.
+The Old Parsonage is on the A417 about two miles east of Lechlade and four miles from Faringdon.
 It is very close to Buscot's old parish church.
 There is a small lay-by outside the property entrance.

 About Buscot Old Parsonage